bimobject/docs/docs/documentation/product/product-excel-import.md

 # Import products from Excel

-Importing products from Excel is good when you have a lot of data to import, and already have it in other spreadsheets.
+If you have a lot of data that already exists in spreadsheets, you can import it into Eando X with the import feature.

-This is especially useful for companies skilled in manipulating spreadsheets.

 :::tip Workflow tip
-A common workflow is to first generate an empty export spreadsheet in Eando X, populate it with your data (in your spreadsheet editor of choice), and then import it back into Eando X.
+The easiest way to get a template sheet for your data is by generating an empty export spreadsheet in Eando X. You can then edit the file in your spreadsheet editor of choice, and import it back into Eando X when it's filled out.

 Read more about exporting data [here](/documentation/product/product-excel-export).
 :::